MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 ```

 ## DESCRIPTION
-The New-SmbGlobalMapping cmdlet creates a Server Message Block (SMB) global mapping on the SMB client to an SMB share.
+The New-SmbGlobalMapping cmdlet creates an SMB global mapping on the SMB client to an SMB share.
 Global mappings allow all users to use the same mapping.
 Its primary use is for Windows Containers.

 ## EXAMPLES